martynasmr/Java_Jukebox/README.md

             Statement stmt = con.createStatement();
             ResultSet rs = stmt.executeQuery(SQL);

-// The MetaData function colects data abbout the data i am working with
+// The MetaData function colects data about the data i am working with
             ResultSetMetaData rsmetadata = rs.getMetaData();

 // The columns integer collects information on how much columns there are in the data